hmedapuram201/NYS-Drug-Pricing-Scraper/README.md

 # NYS Drug Pricing Scraper
-Python (Selenium) Scraper of https://apps.health.ny.gov/pdpw/SearchDrugs/Home.action with Output to CSV & MySQL
+Python (Selenium) Scraper of https://apps.health.ny.gov/pdpw/SearchDrugs/Home.action with output to CSV & MySQL

 If you want to reuse this scraper, please read these instructions: